pderksen98/push_swap/README.md

 | `rra`        | The last element of stack A becomes the first one         |
 | `rrb`        | The last element of stack B becomes the first one         |
 | `rrr`        | `rra` and `rrb` at the same time |

+Due to this project I gain a lot more insight in the use of linked list.